Buddy Hassett

 John Aloysius "Buddy" Hassett (September 5, 1911 – August 23, 1997) was an American professional baseball first baseman and outfielder.
 He played in Major League Baseball (MLB) for the Brooklyn Dodgers, Boston Bees / Braves, and New York Yankees.

 Hassett started his professional baseball career in 1933 with the Wheeling Stogies and batted .332.
 In 1934 he played for the Norfolk Tars and hit .360.
 He also set the league record at the time for stolen bases.
 In 1935 he played for the Columbus Redbirds and hit .337 in the American Association and won a starting job in the majors for the next seven seasons.
 His major league career was cut short by World War II.
 In 1936 he set the record for fewest strikeouts by a rookie.
 He struck out just 17 times in 635 at bats.
-This record still stands.
+According to the Baseball Almanac in 2025 this record still stood.